OfirTheOne/ogn-snackbar/README.md

 To use the snackbar service, in your application components, import and inject the service like any other service.<br>
 to show the snackbar call the method `showSnackbar(text: string, options?: SnackbarOptionsArgs)`

+## Doc

+### Behavior
+Only one snackbar can be appear only one at a time.
+Whan called a snackbar for appearing while one beeing shown, it will immediately dismissed and the recently called snackbar will appear.

 TODO: add SnackbarOptionsArgs doc.